nzuzomalinga/Draggable-Physics-Mobile-App/README.md

+## - Online Demo
+> To test out this physics demo copy the code in the .dart file and paste it into [dartpad](https://dartpad.dev/)

 # Draggable Physics (Cross Platform Mobile App)
 >| The following program can be used on both android and apple devices once built.
 >| The program simulates a 2D dragabble object which is contraint by newtonian physics on a euclidian plane.